'RHOC' Tamra and Shannon Are Not Apologizing To Jim Bellino

-A former Real Housewives of Orange County cast member, Alexis Bellino is getting divorced, and her husband Jim is angry with two RHOC that he thinks disrespected him publicly.
+A former Real Housewives of Orange County cast member, Alexis Bellino, is getting divorced, and her husband, Jim, is angry with two RHOC that he thinks disrespected him publicly.
 Jim Bellino always asserted his power over his wife and his business, but he’s having a harder time controlling Shannon Beador and Tamra Judge, who reportedly won’t apologize to Jim.

 “There is no merit to his cease and desist.
 They were just talking about allegations that are already public.”